 Tally job-hunting expenses.
 If you count yourself among the millions of Americans who are unemployed, make sure you keep track of your job-hunting costs.
 As long as you're looking for a new position in the same line of work (your first job doesn’t qualify), you can deduct job-hunting costs including travel expenses such as the cost of food, lodging and transportation, if your search takes you away from home overnight.
 Such costs are miscellaneous expenses, deductible to the extent all such costs exceed 2% of your adjusted gross income.

 Keep track of the cost of moving to a new job.
 If the new job is at least 50 miles farther from your old home than your old job was, you can deduct the cost of the move . . . even if you don't itemize expenses.
 If it's your first job, the mileage test is met if the new job is at least 50 miles away from your old home.
 You can deduct the cost of moving yourself and your belongings.
-If you drive your own car, you can deduct 24 cents per mile for a 2013 move, plus parking and tolls.
-If you move in 2014, the rate is 23.5 center per mile.
+If you drive your own car, you can deduct 23.5 cents per mile for a 2014 move, plus parking and tolls.

 Put away your checkbook.
 If you plan to make a significant gift to charity, consider giving appreciated stocks or mutual fund shares that you've owned for more than one year instead of cash.
 Doing so supercharges the saving power of your generosity.
 Your charitable contribution deduction is the fair market value of the securities on the date of the gift, not the amount you paid for the asset, and you never have to pay tax on the profit.
 However, don’t donate stocks or fund shares that lost money.
 You'd be better off selling the asset, claiming the loss on your taxes, and donating cash to the charity.